|

 after we returned and we decided to try a place he had never been called

 “Market.”
-It was in a district that had been heavily scarred by the
+It was in a district that had been heavily scarred by

-cultures and all of it enticing and well priced.
-I had a shrimp pasta
+perfect mix of cultures and all of it enticing and well priced.
+I

-with a white cream sauce that was very well done, though a bit heavy for
+had a shrimp pasta with a white cream sauce that was very well done,

-someone who would spend the next 24 hours traveling.
-Ramsay had a pizza
+though a bit heavy for someone who would spend the next 24 hours

-this time, and Mazen, again choosing well, had a French style steak
+traveling.
+Ramsay had a pizza this time, and Mazen, again choosing

-served under a light pepper cream sauce.
-The whole meal was a perfect
+well, had a French style steak served under a light pepper cream sauce.

-end to a week of new experiences and fine dining.
-We finished off a
+The whole meal was a perfect end to a week of new experiences and fine

-nice bottle of Lebanese red wine, fought loudly over the bill, and ended
+dining.
+We finished off a nice bottle of Lebanese red wine, fought

-up thanking Mazen again for his hospitality and graciousness.
+loudly over the bill, and ended up thanking Mazen again for his

 Our flight out of